 Running played games against your repertoire is a very powerful feature.
 The typical situation: You play several games over the internet or at a tournament.
 How can you find out what went wrong?
-Yes, you can use a chess engine let it analyze it and finally let it show you what it would have played differently.
-But if you've created already a repertoire, you probably want to know where you or your opponent played a so called "novelty".
+Yes, you can use a chess engine to analyze it and finally let it show you what it would have played differently.
+But if you've already created a repertoire, you probably want to know where you or your opponent played a so called "novelty".
 That is, a move not covered by your repertoire yet.
-Your chess engine will show you moves which it questions and you played absolutely by intention, because they are part of your repertoire.
-Of course, from time to time you have to check your lines again, but straighter forward is a different approach, which CPT supports.

-In a nutshell: This feature let you run any PGN games (for example your blitz games on an internet chess server) against your complete repertoire.
+In a nutshell: This feature allows you to run any PGN games (for example your blitz games on an internet chess server) against your complete repertoire.
 It will show you then where you or your opponent played a move which is not yet covered by your repertoire (it checks all your openings automatically!).
 Then you can easily analyze the position and decide either to add the novelty or discard it.
 Of course, you can not only run your own games against your repertoire, but also from someone else (e.g. a strong player who plays the same opening(s) as you).